to

 senior citizens, and children (including those who are visually-challenged or

 otherwise differently-abled).
-Tale'scope

-gives training programs, lecture demonstrations, creative writing workshops,
+Tale'scope gives training programs, lecture demonstrations, creative

-talks, etc. Lavanya is proud to be
+writing workshops, talks, etc. Lavanya

-working on the "Roots" project with members of a senior citizen's
+is proud to be working on the "Roots" project with members of a

-life stories.
-She also works with
+to write their life stories.
+She also

-them to share their innermost fears, hopes, and other feelings and thoughts.
-She considers herself lucky to be able to
+that help them to share their innermost fears, hopes, and other feelings and

-make her passion her profession.
-If
+to be able to make her passion her profession.
+If you believe in the power of stories just

-to come to your organization for a training session or a talk, please
+like Lavanya, and you would like her to come to your organization for a

-communicate with her.
+training session or a talk, please communicate with her.
 Contact talescope.blr@gmail.com 98456

 80816 Tale'scope's